yxiaoaz/EasySearch/README.md

 (2005).
 Given a phrase $phr = \set{p_1, p_2, \dots }$ and a webpage $D = \set{d_1, d_2, \dots }$,
 we scan through each occurrence of $p \in phr$ in $D$ following natural order.
-We try to divide the chain of occurrences into non-overlapping windows, each of which containing at most 1 term from$phr$.
+We try to divide the chain of occurrences into non-overlapping windows, each of which containing at most 1 term from $phr$.

 When a new occurrence of a term in $phr$ is discovered, there are 4 possible
 cases:
-- The distance between this occurrence and the last processed occurrence is farther than a threshold$MAX\_DIST$.
+- The distance between this occurrence and the last processed occurrence is farther than a threshold $MAXDIST$.
 Then we end the current window, and start a new window with the new occurrence as the first record;
 - The next occurrence is the same term as the last occurrence.
 Then